The Real Benefits of a Tenant Retention Plan in Commercial and Retail Property Management

 What are the real benefits of ‘tenant retention’ to your brokerage and management model?
 Try some of these for starters:

-• There is no point in losing a good existing tenant for the sake of a small rental difference or lease package; look at and work with the lease ‘variables’ in the property and for your client.
-The extra expenses of a new lease and its preparation, the offering of lease incentives, the premises refit costs, and the associated vacancy marketing costs can be avoided with a tenant retention plan.
+- There is no point in losing a good existing tenant for a small rental difference or lease package; look at and work with the lease ‘variables’ in the property and for your client.
+A tenant retention plan can avoid the extra expenses of preparing a new lease, offering lease incentives, relocating the premises, and marketing vacancies.
 That then becomes a special landlord service.

 There are some valuable ideas to work with here when it comes to tenant retention as a special service that you can offer clients.
 If you are currently offering property management services to your clients, look at how you can grow the tenant retention process and supplement your fees accordingly.